 Relieve stress.
 They allow a couple to enjoy time away from the pressing concerns of their ordinary life.

 Give couples an opportunity to support one another emotionally in trying times.

 The report found that couples who spend time together at least weekly:

-If you haven’t been planning date nights, maybe you could try it out for the next six weeks.
+If you haven't been planning date nights, maybe you could try it out for the next six weeks.
 Consider setting aside an hour or two each week for a little adventure.
-Attending Chattanooga’s Ultimate Date Night could be one you don’t even have to plan.
+If you don't have a clue where to start or just need some fresh ideas, here are some tips.

 Agree not to talk about the kids, your job or the in-laws.
 You don't have to spend a ton of money - just play together!
 At the end of the six weeks, discuss any changes you have experienced in your relationship.

 "Couple time" can make a serious difference in your relationship.
 Try it and see for yourself.